bdestombe/python-flopy-parser/README.md

 It should work for all packages of MODFLOW, MT3D, and SEAWAT.
 For a complete list, see the load supported packages in https://github.com/modflowpy/flopy/blob/develop/docs/supported_packages.md .

 No money is to be made by the author with this package.
-I you find it useful, please consider donating to charity (be creative in choosing which one) and send me a note.
+The author has absolutely no convidense in that this script is correct and is not responsible for the content and consequences of malicious scripts.
+I you find it useful, please consider donating to charity (be creative in choosing which one) and send me a note (or create and close an issue).
 Thanks!
 The author is not affiliated with the modflow family nor with Flopy.
 This converter/generator uses the Flopy load function.
 Any errors/mistakes in the Flopy load functions propagate to the generated script.
-The author has absolutely no convidense in that this script is correct and is not responsible for the content and consequences of malicious scripts.

 # Use cases
 - You are coming from a different modeling environment and want to start using Flopy